List of athletes with the most appearances at Olympic Games: List of athletes with at least six Olympic appearances

-So far, there have been 214 athletes who have appeared at Olympic Games at least six times.
-63 of them have never won an Olympic medal.
+So far, there have been 229 athletes who have appeared at Olympic Games at least six times.
+67 of them have never won an Olympic medal.
 Athletes in bold are believed to be still active, i.e., have yet to announce their retirement.
 Female athletes are displayed with a pink background.
 Sorting is by number of appearances, Games of last appearance, date of birth.

 Athletes with at least five Olympic appearances

-869 athletes have competed in at least five Olympic Games (873 if the 1906 Games are counted) between 1896 and 2022 inclusive.
+951 athletes have competed in at least five Olympic Games (960 if the 1906 Games are counted) between 1896 and 2024 inclusive.
 They are listed here, grouped by discipline.
 The columns labelled 'N+' denote the number of athletes who have competed in at least N Olympics.
 The number of male and female athletes who have competed in at least five Olympics are also listed, in the columns labelled 'M' and 'F'.

 Athletes who have competed in more than one sport are counted once per sport.

+Athletes with at least 5 uncertain Olympic appearances

+These 25 athletes are listed here, grouped by discipline.
+The columns labelled 'N+' denote the number of athletes who have competed in at least N Olympics.
+The number of male and female athletes who have competed in at least five Olympics are also listed, in the columns labelled 'M' and 'F'.
+These athletes have at least one DNS in the Olympic and Olympedia websites or an appearance in a non-Olympic event.

+Athletes who have competed in more than one sport are counted once per sport.

 Intercalated Games

 The 1906 Intercalated Games are not considered 'official' Olympics, but medals were awarded.

-The following athletes have appeared in at least 7 Olympics if 1906 Intercalated Games are included.
+The following athletes have appeared in at least 8 Olympics if 1906 Intercalated Games are included.

 The following athletes have appeared in at least 6 Olympics if 1906 Intercalated Games are included.

 The following athletes have appeared in at least 5 Olympics if 1906 Intercalated Games are included.

 Dual sport and multi-sport Olympians

-Are so many the Olympians have competed in two or more sports.
+Many Olympians have competed in two or more sports.
 These athletes are listed below, with the number of times they competed in each sport.
-Sometimes they competed in two disciplines at the same Games; such instances are noted.
+Sometimes an individual has competed in two disciplines at the same Games; such instances are noted.

-The most common combinations of disciplines are biathlon/cross-country skiing (six athletes competed in both; each sport is a winter sport), athletics/bobsleigh (seven competitors; summer and winter sports respectively), and cycling/speed skating (five athletes; summer and winter sports respectively).

-N.b.: Chris Mackintosh has participated at the 1924 Summer Olympics in marathon but in the Olympic website he has a participation in the 1924 Winter Olympics but he didn't start any race in the Winter Olympics, so I don't know if insert him in this list or not.